August 19, 1862

 Jesus, I recognize the root separations that started this war.
 Over all, the prime motive for war seems to be broken trust.
 Often in human history, when the agreements of leaders fail, the innocent’s of their tribe, nation, or state bear the bloodguilt.
 Their leaders began the cycle of murder with their words, thoughts and actions.
 Yet, the kind, the unknowing, the innocent pay for their heart-murder!

 Lord, will forgive us this offense against You!
 Forgive how good people on both sides of this issue were emotionally whipped up into an unnecessary frenzy that resulted in sickening cruelties!
 May town of New Ulm forgive the aggression of the estimated 100 Dakota soldiers.
 May the Dakota forgive the response of New Ulm and Henry Sibley.

 Jesus, I invite You into this attack to remind all of true, self-sacrificing justice.
 Will You give revelation from this date of August 19, 1862 forward to all the participants, witnesses, and ancestors of the battle, their generations, and their property?
 We still fail to trust each other.
 We still do battle when something of ours is threatened.
-We blindly follow the emotional responses of our leaders with out properly testing their validity!
-We hate our fellow human beings, and are far from Your forbearing Spirit!
+We hate our fellow human and are far from Your forbearing Spirit!
 Heal us, give us faith in each other, and heal this battle-scarred land!